-First remove the blade from the bandsaw, then remove the bandwheel.
-Gently ease the existing tyre from the rim taking care not to damage the bandwheel.
-To fit the new tyre it is a good idea to heat the tyre first in hot water, this softens the rubber up and makes it easier to stretch it over the bandwheel.
-The tyres before stretching are much smaller than the bandwheel and a good deal of stretching is required to make them fit.
+First remove the blade from the bandsaw, then remove the band wheel.
+Gently ease the existing tyre from the rim taking care not to damage the band wheel.
+To fit the new tyre it is a good idea to heat the tyre first in hot water, this softens the rubber up and makes it easier to stretch it over the band wheel.
+The tyres before stretching are much smaller than the band wheel and a good deal of stretching is required to make them fit.
 It is advisable to get help from a second person who can insert the wheel into the tyre while it is fully stretched.
 It is easier to replace the tyre with the wheels removed.

-11.6 The bandwheel bearings
+10.6 The band wheel bearings

-The bandwheel bearings are sealed for life units which will need replacing periodically depending on usage.
+The band wheel bearings are sealed for life units which will need replacing periodically depending on usage.

 To replace the bearings; first ensure that there is no blade fitted.
-Remove the circlip from the hub and remove the bandwheel, you will notice that there are two separate bearings fitted in the hub pressed up against each other.
+Remove the circlip from the hub and remove the band wheel (circlip pliers will be required to carry out this operation), you will notice that there are two separate bearings fitted in the hub pressed up against each other.
 Take a brass drift (or similar) and tap one of the bearings out, the second bearing should now be able to be pushed out.

 When fitting the new bearings; position by hand in the wheel hub and tap in until the bearing seats against the ridge in the casting.
-Fig.11.11.
+Fig.10.11.

-11.7 Cleaning the table
+10.7 Cleaning the table

-The table is ground from cast iron and if cared for properly will provide smooth accurate performance.
-Obviously when machining wood a certain amount of resin will be deposited on the surface, to ensure optimum performance the table needs to be properly cleaned at regular intervals.
-Firstly brush off all loose particles, then wipe clean with white spirit ensuring that any resin build up is dispersed and removed.
+The table is ground from cast iron and if cared for properly will provide smooth, accurate performance.
+When machining wood a certain amount of resin will be deposited on the surface, to ensure optimum performance the table needs to be properly cleaned at regular intervals.

+Firstly brush off all loose particles, then wipe clean with white spirit ensuring that any resin build up is removed.
 Once the table has been thoroughly cleaned it can now be treated with CWA195 silicone spray or wax.
-If these guidelines are followed the timber will glide smoothly and accurately across the table.
+If these guidelines are followed the timber will glide smoothly across the table.

-11.8 The bandwheel brush
+10.8 The band wheel brush

-The purpose of this brush is to remove any excess sawdust and resin from the bandwheel and tyre Fig.11.12.
+The purpose of this brush is to remove any excess sawdust and resin from the band wheel and tyre Fig.10.12.
 This brush will need adjusting periodically depending on usage.
-Before each use inspect the brush and make sure it is making sufficient contact with the bandwheel to remove sawdust from the tyre.
+Before each use inspect the brush and make sure it is making sufficient contact with the band wheel to remove sawdust from the tyre.
 The brush should be touching but not applying pressure to the wheel.
-If it isn't, loosen the fixing and adjust accordingly so it makes contact with the wheel.
+If it isn't loosen the fixing and adjust accordingly so it makes contact with the wheel.
 When the brush cannot be adjusted any nearer the wheel due to the bristles being worn, then it must be replaced.
 Periodically the brush may also become clogged up with resin (this is especially common when cutting a long run of soft wood) if this occurs this resin must be scraped off, as performance of the brush will be reduced.

-12. Trouble Shooting
+11. Trouble Shooting

-WARNING

-For your own safety, always turn off and unplug the machine before carrying out any troubleshooting
+WARNING: for your own safety, always turn off and unplug the machine before carrying out any troubleshooting.